Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 - Squeeze additional fresh lime juice over shrimp as soon as it is done cooking (on the grill do this when you remove the prawns from the grill and have plated them.
 If you are cooking in the skillet, you can do this while they are still in the skillet if you would like).

-- Serve over cilantro lime cauliflower rice and grilled avocado.
+- Serve over cilantro lime rice or cilantro lime cauliflower rice and grilled avocado.

 Notes